0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 The flow of the public voting contract can be summarized as:

 1. The contract is deployed with parameters that establishes its connection to the PBC private contract.
-We will discuss these in more details later.
-2. Anyone can at any time register a PBC address as a voter.
-3. Once a vote has concluded on PBC the result can be published, using the actual numbers of the result along with the proof provided by PBC.
+2. Once a vote has concluded on PBC the result can be published, using the actual numbers of the result along with the proof provided by PBC.

-For the purposes of using PBC as second layer for this contract, step 1 and 3 above are interesting to discuss further as they are the ones that allow us to move data from PBC to this contract without loss of integrity.
+For the purposes of using PBC as second layer for this contract, step 1 and 2 above are interesting to discuss further as they are the ones that allow us to move data from PBC to this contract without loss of integrity.